The Scholarships360 Research Team reviews all scholarships individually and strives to exclude any scholarship where any of the below applies:

 Offered by The American Legion

-If you are a post-secondary student whose relative has been left deceased or disabled during post-9/11 active duty, we encourage you to apply.
+If you are a post-secondary student whose parent or guardian was left deceased or disabled during post-9/11 active duty, we encourage you to apply.
 Keep on reading to learn more.

 The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
 It provides aid to veterans and sponsors youth programs to maintain an ongoing concern, support and commitment to the veteran community.
 In addition, the American Legion is strongly committed to maintaining a strong national defense.